 Sarah, on the other hand, is like ‘bugnip’ to insects.
 She now swears by Buzz Away, which is a natural and DEET-free insect repellant.
 Before that, she found these Zekpro Bug Repeller Bracelets effective; at Walt Disney World you’re already wearing at least one bracelet, and adding too many starts to approach hippie territory.

-As the official start of Atlantic hurricane season approaches in less than a month, we’d also refer you to our Tips for Visiting Walt Disney World During Storm Season.
+As the official start of Atlantic hurricane season approaches in only a few months, we’d also refer you to our Tips for Visiting Walt Disney World During Storm Season.
 There have already been a couple of intense afternoon showers of late, and that’s only going to become more frequent as we approach summer.

 Ultimately, I realize this wasn’t the most helpful or informative article, especially since the only thing for combating lovebugs while in the parks is “you can’t really do anything.”
 Nevertheless, hopefully you found my venting interesting or useful.
 Or, maybe you’ve also had lovebugs pester you all day or fly into your mouth while eating poutine, in which case, we can commiserate with one another’s pain and frustration!